european-summer-of-code/esoc2025/cards/gcos-esoc2025.md

 European Summer of Code is a paid stipend programme, through May-September 2025.

 * ESoC stipend holder participate in onboarding events, regular stand-ups and mentoring throughout the period
-* collaboration is virtual, via GitHub and Discord
+* collaboration is virtual, via GitHub and Discord.
+Some partner organisations may optionally offer hybrid or in-person collaboration.
 * full time dedication to the stipend project is expected throughout the mid-year period (12 calendar weeks), excluding 5 working days of pause
-* flexible time arrangement are possible, but 3 months full time availability is expected
+* flexible time arrangement are possible, at discretion of partner organisations - but 3 months continuous full time availability is normally expected
 * the internship is accompanied by a pro-rata based on a flat stipend of 4.800 Euro for 3 months full-time equivalent.
 Disbursement is via stipend through the ESoC hub GC.OS (German Center for Open Source AI)
 * the internship does not constitute formal employment, nor are there delivery expectations.
-Reimbursement at the discretion of ESoC participating institutions.
+Reimbursement at the discretion of GC.OS.
 * the project may require signing a data sharing agreement.
 In this case, the agreement will be shared and can be reviewed by candidates before accepting the stipend.

 ## The application process